 What is Lead Nurturing?

 Lead nurturing is the process of maintaining relationships with potential customers who aren’t yet ready to buy.
-Successful lead nurturing initiatives anticipate buyers’ needs based on customer segmentation, who the buyer is on an individual level (i.e., position, location, industry, department, etc.), and where they are in the customer journey.
+Successful lead nurturing initiatives anticipate buyers’ needs based on customer segmentation, buyer characteristics (e.g., position, location, industry, department, etc.), and their stage in the customer journey.

 Essential lead nurturing activities include:

-In B2B environments, the buyer is almost never ready to make a purchase right away.
-The point of lead nurturing is to bridge the gap between initial contact and purchase decision by creating a personalized buyer experience and building relationships that eventually lead to sales.
+In B2B environments, buyers are rarely ready to make a purchase immediately.
+The purpose of lead nurturing is to bridge the gap between initial contact and purchase decision by creating a personalized buyer experience and building relationships that ultimately drive sales.

 Synonyms